-EBITDA in various forms is a measure commonly used in the investment industry by management, investors and investment analysts in understanding and comparing results by factoring out the impact of different financing methods, capital structures, amortization techniques and income tax rates between companies in the same industry.
+EBITDA in its most basic form is defined as earnings before interest expense, income taxes, depreciation and amortization.
+EBITDA is a measure commonly used in the investment industry by management, investors and investment analysts in understanding and comparing results by factoring out the impact of different financing methods, capital structures, amortization techniques and income tax rates between companies in the same industry.
 While other companies, investors or investment analysts may not utilize the same method of calculating EBITDA (or adjustments thereto), the Corporation believes its adjusted base EBITDA metric, in particular, results in a better comparison of the Corporation's underlying operations against its peers.

 Neither EBITDA, adjusted EBITDA or adjusted base EBITDA have standardized meaning under IFRS.
-Consequently, they should not be considered in isolation, nor should they be used in substitute for, measures of performance prepared in accordance with IFRS.
+Consequently, they should not be considered in isolation, nor should they be used in substitute for measures of performance prepared in accordance with IFRS.